cce21/Deep-Learning-Arxiv-Paper-Recommender/README.md

-Once the embeddings are generated, I compared them using a cosine similarity metric in the form of a 5,000 x 5,000 matrix where the value represents pairwise similarity betIen the paper represented by the row and the paper rep resented by the column.
+Once the embeddings are generated, I compared them using a cosine similarity metric in the form of a 5,000 x 5,000 matrix where the value represents pairwise similarity between the paper represented by the row and the paper represented by the column.
 Diagonal entries have a value of 1 since papers are fully similar to themselves.
 A higher value means that the paper is more similar to the parent paper than another paper with a loIr value.
 For our experiments, I